 - Instruction in preparation strategies for doctoral education

-Upon completion of this one-week program, participants will receive the scholarship (in the following Fall semester) and will be assisted in applying for campus research programs or in finding a research laboratory in which to volunteer.
+Upon completion of this program, participants will be assisted in applying for campus research programs or in finding a research laboratory in which to volunteer.

-- Be enrolled full time at UTSA for the upcoming Fall semester.
+- Be enrolled, or plan to enroll at UTSA for the upcoming Fall semester.

-- Plan to stay at UTSA throughout your undergraduate years.
+- Plan to stay at UTSA throughout their undergraduate years.